John Hamilton (footballer, born 1876): Hispania AC

-On November 1900, Escocés FC folded and Hispania AC took advantage of its dissolution to incorporate several of its most prominent players, such as Hamilton, Gold and Black, while Mauchan and Girvan joined FC Barcelona.
+In November 1900, Escocés FC folded and Hispania AC took advantage of its dissolution to incorporate several of its most prominent players, such as Hamilton, Gold, and J. Black, while Mauchan, Girvan, and A. Black joined FC Barcelona.
 Two months later, Hispania AC organized the first edition of the Copa Macaya in 1901, which was the first football championship played on the Iberian Peninsula, and the forerunner for the Catalan championship which began in 1903.
+Hamilton missed the opening match of the tournament against FC Barcelona on 27 January 1901 due to being ill.
 With Hispania, Hamilton was forced to play as a right-sided defender, owing to the club already having an established goalkeeper, Samuel Morris, who had also played for Team Anglès in 1899.
-However, he thrived in his new role and enjoyed a great goalscoring form, netting 7 goals in total, although six of them come in a 14–0 trashing of Franco-Española.
-Together with captain Gustavo Green, Joseph Black and Samuel Morris, Hamilton played a pivotal role in helping Hispania become the very first Spanish club to win an official title.
-These seven goals saw him finish as the fourth highest top scorer of the tournament behind Parsons (8), Green (9) and Juan Gamper (31).
-Interestingly, Hamilton was involved in another 14–0 trashing of Franco-Española at the tournament, but as a referee and perpetuated by Barcelona at Hotel Casanovas.
+However, he actually thrived in his new role and enjoyed a great goalscoring form, netting 7 goals in total, although six of them came in a 14–0 trashing of Franco-Española.
+His seven goals saw him finish as the fourth highest top scorer of the tournament behind John Parsons (8), Green (9) and Joan Gamper (31).

+Together with captain Gustavo Green, Black, and Morris, Hamilton played a pivotal role in helping Hispania become the very first Spanish club to win an official title.
+In the decisive game against Barcelona on 14 April, Hispania only needed a draw to win the title, and it was partly thanks to the defensive partnership of Hamilton and Gold that they managed to resist Barça's intense siege in an eventual 1–1 draw.
+In the chronicle of this match published a week later on Los Deportes, it was stated that "in the second half, Hispania changed the position of some players, moving Mr. Hamilton to forward, undoubtedly believing that with his play, he would be able to score the decisive goal or a few more, which he could not achieve thanks to the backs and half-backs of Barcelona".

+Interestingly, Hamilton was involved in another 14–0 trashing of Franco-Española at the tournament, but this time as a referee, and this one being perpetuated by Barcelona at Hotel Casanovas, thus holding the peculiar distinction of participating in the Copa Macaya as both a player and a referee.

 FC Barcelona

-He remained loyal to the club until 19 November 1903, the day in which the entity's board agreed to its dissolution due to a lack of players.
+Hamilton remained loyal to the club until 19 November 1903, the day on which the entity's board agreed to its dissolution due to a lack of players.
 Most of the remaining players, including Hamilton and Black, joined FC Barcelona, thus becoming one of the first Scottish players to wear the Barça shirt along with his fellow Escocès FC teammates.
 Despite the absence of Samuel, Hamilton kept playing as a defender, and he also kept thriving in that position, and together with the likes of José Quirante, Romà Forns, Udo Steinberg and Carles Comamala, he helped Barça win the 1904–05 Catalan championship.